bloominstituteoftechnology/Sprint-Challenge--Computer-Architecture/README.md

 One paragraph-ish:

 * Explain how the CPU provides concurrency:
+    1. The CPU reads the memory, looking for instructions to execute.
+    2. Once an sequence found, the CPU executes it.
+    3. The order of these commands depends on: address(in memory) for the next command, or if the processor receives a jump command, Or interrupts from input peripherals.
 * Describe assembly language and machine language:

 * Suggest the role that graphics cards play in machine learning:

+While CPU executes commands in a sequential manner with its complex but few cores, GPU have thousands of simpler cores and able to run training data in a parallel fashion.

 ## Coding